Lifestyle

 Nowadays, good luck getting your hands on a physical newspaper with most people's news coming from social media, online sources, or emailed newsletters.
 However, back in Barrie's early days, there were quite a few papers jockeying for people's attention and The Barrie Examiner was one of the first.

-The Barrie Examiner
+The history of the Barrie Examiner

 Black & white image courtesy of the Barrie Historical Archives